learningandplanningICLR/learningandplanning/README.md

 `-np` argument sets number of processes, in our experiments we used value `24`.

+`learning_and_planning/experiments/chain_env/ensemble_kappa_0.py` is path to experiment specification file, replace it to run other experiment.

 ## Experiment specification files

 All experiments specifications (which should be passed to `run_train_.sh`) are